SC Bern

-Schlittschuh Club Bern (Ice-skating Club Bern in English) is an ice hockey team based in Bern, Switzerland.
+Schlittschuh Club Bern (Ice-skating Club Bern in English) is a professional ice hockey team based in Bern, Switzerland.
 They play in the National League (NL), the top tier of the Swiss hockey league system.
 For the 18th year in a row, the club is the most attended ice hockey team in Europe for the 2018–19 regular season, averaging 16,290 spectators.

 They are traditional rivals with HC Fribourg-Gottéron, EHC Biel, and the SCL Tigers.

 History

 The ice hockey section of the Bern Sports Club, which was established on 3 November 1930, officially began playing on 1 January 1931.